jweigelt/swbf2admin/readme.md

 If you prefer to use an encrypted connection, you may change the protocol specified in `WebAdminPrefix` from `http://` to `https://`.
 Note that when using HTTPS, a matching SSL certificate has to be installed into your machine's certificate store.

 #### Optional: enabling runtime managament
+*Do not enable runtime management when running the 2024 Aspyr `Battlefront Classic Collection` release.*

 If you want to use features like ingame commands or announce broadcasts, runtime management has be enabled.
 To enable runtime management, open `./cfg/core.xml`, set